amaciah/language/README.md

 ## Project structure
 Regardless of the implementation, the structure follows a similar pattern:

-- Base: Common data types and definitions required between modules.
+- **Base:** Common data types and definitions required between modules.
-- Lexer: Receives the code in the implemented language and performs the lexical analysis, detecting each token supported by the language and returning a list of tokens as a result.
+- **Lexer:** Receives the code in the implemented language and performs the lexical analysis, detecting each token supported by the language and returning a list of tokens as a result.
-- Parser: Receives the list of tokens from the previous step and performs the syntactical analysis, based on the syntax defined as a CFG.
+- **Parser:** Receives the list of tokens from the previous step and performs the syntactical analysis, based on the syntax defined as a CFG.
 Returns an Abstract Syntax Tree (AST).
-- Interpreter: Receives the AST of a program and evaluates each node until a final expression is obtained.
+- **Interpreter:** Receives the AST of a program and evaluates each node until a final expression is obtained.
 It is implemented directly in the target language (Python or C).
-- Terminal: Offers a console interface to be able to use the language from command line.
+- **Console:** Offers a console interface to be able to use the language from command line.

 ## Future work
-- Compiler: It is possible to generate Assembly code from the AST in a similar structure to the interpreter's.
+- **Compiler:** It is possible to generate Assembly code from the AST in a similar structure to the interpreter's.
 A compiled language usually offers a better performance.
-- Transpilers: Similarly, code in any other language can be generated from the AST to obtain a portable, cross-platform program.
+- **Transpilers:** Similarly, code in any other language can be generated from the AST to obtain a portable, cross-platform program.
-- Custom Assembly Language: I consider defining a custom machine code set, with a potential transpilation process to obtain platform-specific instructions.
+- **Custom Assembly Language:** I consider defining a custom machine code set, with a potential transpilation process to obtain platform-specific instructions.